 Following on from the question by my right hon.
 Friend the Member for Preseli Pembrokeshire (Stephen Crabb) about Hezbollah, may I ask my right hon.
 Friend—I congratulate him on his new role—what assessment he has made of the threat to Israel with the resurgence of Hezbollah in Syria?
 What help are the Government giving to the Kurdistan region in northern Iraq to deal with the influx of Syrian refugees?

 Conflict and political instability provide a traditional hiding place for international terrorists.
-That is one of the reasons why we are looking to stabilise the situation in Syria.
+That is one reason why we are looking to stabilise the situation in Syria.
 At the moment, the main concern seems to be in north-west Syria, rather than north-east Syria, where Kurdish forces have most recently been proactive, but we will continue to work with all our international allies to reduce safe havens for terrorism, reduce conflict and protect the people of Syria.

 The Minister, a few moments ago, I think suggested that he had not spoken personally to senior UN officials.
 May I urge him to do so, particularly Mark Lowcock, not least given that he is a former permanent secretary of his own Department and is playing a crucial role in this crisis?
 Perhaps he could discuss with him the situation of refugees.
 Although he said that they should stay within the region, Turkey has made clear that it will not accept further refugees.
 Other countries already have millions and he is making clear that Britain will not take any more either, so where should they go?